Skip to content

 Overview

-HTTP server profiles allow you to:
+The http-server-profile commands allow you to:

-• Configure multiple HTTP/HTTPS servers
+• Configure multiple HTTP/HTTPS servers for log forwarding

-• Set authentication credentials
+• Set authentication credentials and TLS settings

-• Configure HTTP methods and ports
+• Define HTTP methods and port configurations

 Set HTTP Server Profile